GeoffMahugu/apollo-backend/README.md

 **IMPORTANT:**

-To read on how to setup your docker environment read the (README_MONGO_DOCKER.md)[README_MONGO_DOCKER.md] file
+To read on how to setup your docker environment read [README_MONGO_DOCKER.md](README_MONGO_DOCKER.md) file

 #### Visualize MongoDB

-you can use any GUI visualizer for mongoDB, In my case will use (Studio3T)[https://studio3t.com/download/]
+you can use any GUI visualizer for mongoDB, In my case will use [Studio3T](https://studio3t.com/download/)

 ### Install Mongoose